Tackling Racism in Organisations - A three-part Masterclass

 The Whitehall & Industry Group are delighted to offer, in partnership with leading diversity and inclusion consultancy Frost Included, an exciting opportunity to be part of a three-part action-based masterclass series.
 This unique series explores the concept of anti-racism and what it means to be an anti-racist organisation.
 Working with peers across the sectors, this series of three half-day sessions explore the context and use the power of the group to devise practical actions that the participating organisations can strategically implement.

 Who is this aimed at?

-Building strategies to promote an anti-racism organisation requires commitment from the top.
-This masterclass series is aimed at senior and c-suite leaders who will translate intent into action.
+This masterclass series is aimed at individuals who will translate intent into action.

 What will be covered?

 The sessions will explore the concept of anti-racism and what it means to be an anti-racist organisation; developing anti-racism strategies within organisations and embedding them into the business strategy.
 The sessions are very interactive and delegates will be tasked with evaluating their personal and organisational approaches to tackling race inequality and identify affirmative action strategies that they can take forward within their business.
 Delegates are encouraged to continue to network and support their fellow participants after the programme.